anuraghazra/anuraghazra.github.io/content/case-studies/002-evolution-aquerium.md

 ## AgentBuilder Class

-I make use of builder pattern to create different variaties of creatures with different traits. and AgentBuilder class helps me do this easily see how it works.
+I make use of the "builder" pattern to create different varieties of creatures with different traits.
+And AgentBuilder class helps me do this easily see how it works.

 > [Learn more how builder pattern works](https://medium.com/@axelhadfeg/builder-pattern-using-javascript-and-es6-ec1539182e24)